: the why, what and how to maintain good health

 We also have psychological and socio-cultural reasons for-or not-eating and drinking.
-Examples of psychological reasons include foodtemptation, boredom and habits.
+Examples of psychological reasons include food temptation, boredom and habits.

 Eating habits, mood and behaviour

-Eating habits affect our mood and behaviour.
-For example, a bad mood or feeling tense by skipping meals or eating irregularly.
+Eating habits affect our mood and behaviour, for example, a bad mood or feeling tense by skipping meals or eating irregularly.
 And thus, have too high or too low blood sugar levels.
 People in their best mood have a normal level of blood sugar.
 Scientists discovered this connection.

-Nutrients, mood and behavior
+Nutrients, mood and behaviour

 You and the Psychology of eating